 The driver CD comes with the product but the drivers can also be found online.

-As for the things we didn’t like, first of all, the ABS plastic the keys were made from is very thin and the legends printed on the keypads will eventually start to fade.
+As for the things I didn’t like, first of all, the ABS plastic the keys were made from is very thin and the legends printed on the keypads will eventually start to fade.

 And secondly, the USB cable is not detachable, which makes it more prone to damage, and the keyboard itself is quite heavy, so it would be a bit more difficult to pack and transport.